dnsimple/dnsimple-support/content/articles/oauth-applications.markdown

 ## Deleting an OAuth Application

-From the application's page click on "Delete Application" and follow the instructions.
+From the application's page click on <label>Delete Application</label> and follow the instructions.

 ![Delete Application Link](/files/delete-application-link.png)